Redsskull/The-Final-Frontier/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:

+- in Github repository settings, the live site was deployed from the main branch.

-The live link can be found here - https://redsskull.github.io/The-Final-Frontier/
+- The live link can be found here - https://redsskull.github.io/The-Final-Frontier/

 ## Credits